-- 1. Increase outreach to persons with disabilities by having the website include more information about the City's commitment to providing accessible services. - 2.
-Publish the City's Policy of Non-Discrimination, including on the Basis of Disability, on the City's website. - Provide information regarding programs, facilities, permits, and reservations on the City's website in an accessible format.
-This information should be easily found by new web users. - 4.
-Include the City's statement regarding accessible locations and the availability of auxiliary aids upon request on the website. - 5.
-Continually improve the accessibility of web pages through the use of web accessibility analysis to meet and/or exceed Section 508 of the Rehabilitation Act guidelines for accessibility of electronic information.
-Acquire the technological resources necessary to create accessible PDF and graphics files as described in ADAAG standards for electronic and information technology.

-- 6. Assign one department the authority to provide standards and oversight for outside vendors who create pages and for departments who post their own documents.
+- Increase outreach to persons with disabilities by having the website include more information about the City's commitment to providing accessible services. - Continually improve the accessibility of web pages through the use of web accessibility analysis to meet and/or exceed Section 508 of the Rehabilitation Act guidelines for accessibility of electronic information.
+Acquire the technological resources necessary to create accessible PDF and graphics files as described in ADA standards for electronic and information technology. - Assign one department the authority to provide standards and oversight for outside vendors who create pages and for departments who post their own documents.
 This will support consistent and accessible web pages.
-Monitor web pages for continued compliance with accessible web page standards. - 7.
-Provide training to City staff members in creating accessible PDF and other electronic files for posting on City or departmental websites. - 8.
-Use services that help web page authors provide an accessible website by identifying and repairing barriers to access for individuals with disabilities.
+Monitor web pages for continued compliance with accessible web page standards. - Provide training to City staff members in creating accessible PDF and other electronic files for posting on City or departmental websites. - Use services that help web page authors provide an accessible website by identifying and repairing barriers to access for individuals with disabilities.